777arc/PySDR/content/doa.rst

 Conventional Beamforming & DOA
 ******************************

-We will now process these samples :code:`r`, pretending we don't know the angle of arrival, and perform DOA, which involves estimating the angle of arrival(s) with DSP and some Python code!
+We will now process these samples :code:`X`, pretending we don't know the angle of arrival, and perform DOA, which involves estimating the angle of arrival(s) with DSP and some Python code!
 As discussed earlier in this chapter, the act of beamforming and performing DOA are very similar and are often built off the same techniques.
 Throughout the rest of this chapter we will investigate different "beamformers", and for each one we will start with the beamformer math/code that calculates the weights, :math:`w`.
-These weights can be "applied" to the incoming signal :code:`r` through the simple equation :math:`w^H r`, or in Python :code:`w.conj().T @ r`.
-In the example above, :code:`r` is a :code:`3x10000` matrix, but after we apply the weights we are left with :code:`1x10000`, as if our receiver only had one antenna, and we can use normal RF DSP to process the signal.
+These weights can be "applied" to the incoming signal :code:`X` through the simple equation :math:`w^H X`, or in Python :code:`w.conj().T @ X`.
+In the example above, :code:`X` is a :code:`3x10000` matrix, but after we apply the weights we are left with :code:`1x10000`, as if our receiver only had one antenna, and we can use normal RF DSP to process the signal.
 After developing the beamformer, we will apply that beamformer to the DOA problem.

 We'll start with the "conventional" beamforming approach, a.k.a. delay-and-sum beamforming.
 Our weights vector :code:`w` needs to be a 1D array for a uniform linear array, in our example of three elements, :code:`w` is a :code:`3x1` array of complex weights.
 With conventional beamforming we leave the magnitude of the weights at 1, and adjust the phases so that the signal constructively adds up in the direction of our desired signal, which we will refer to as :math:`\theta`.
 It turns out that this is the exact same math we did above, i.e., our weights are our steering vector!